saemie/gibber-app-server/README.md

 Room gets spun up before the server starts listening for connections.
 Show number of users in the room.

+I'll start creating modules out of the code in `server.js` soon.

 Features:

 - Look into the peer-to-peer stun/turn signalling (fun fun...
 Document it this time!)